Dinesh-Kumar143/Data-Science-/Assignment1/README.md

-This is Small Basic programs writtem using Python
+These are Small Basic programs writtem using Python